tiltonneena/MinWage-CrimeProject/README.md

 </p>

 ### Background
 Wealth inequality is often referred to as a contributor to increased crime rates, and some studies have even shown this assumption to be supported (see reference below).
-Such interpretations drove my curiosity for this personal project which looks into the direct connection between state minimum wage and state crime rate.
-The primary goal of this study was to uncover if state minimum wage had any direct impact on the incarceration rate and violent crime rate.
-Linear relationship was tested by way of performing linear regression and data grouping was tested by way of performing k-means clustering.
+Such interpretations drove my curiosity for this personal project, which looks into the direct connection between state minimum wage and state crime rate.
+The primary goal of this study is to determine if state minimum wage had any direct impact on the incarceration rate and violent crime rate.
+The linear relationship was tested by performing linear regression; data grouping was tested by performing k-means clustering.

 ### Tools & Context
 - **Python:** the bulk of this analysis was performed on this programming language, including geospatial analysis, linear regression, k-means clustering, Dickey-Fuller testing, autocorrelation, plotting, and differencing non-stationary time-series data.
 Libraries used: pandas, numpy, scipy, matplotlib, seaborn, sklearn, folium.